Are you vulnerable to union organizing?

 Employee communication is the most essential element for developing positive employee relations, and it has never been easier to connect with employees through digital communication.
-However, just because it’s easy doesn’t mean it can be haphazard or incomplete if you want to provide a truly engaging experience.
+In fact, if you aren't already utilizing the myriad of digital tools and apps meant to connect your workforce and improve productivity at work, then you may already be far behind.
+However, just because it's easy doesn't mean it can be haphazard or incomplete if you want to provide a truly engaging experience.
 Any communication system needs thoughtful development and use to promote the best employee experience and leverage it as a component of a positive employee relations strategy, which supports a preventive strategy for keeping unions at bay.

 Northeastern University defines digital communication simply as "an organization's online communication efforts."
 The wide range of online communication channels seems to keep growing, but the mobile communication channel has become one of the most popular thanks to the number of digital generation members increasing in the workplace.
 The interesting fact about mobile communication is that it enables the same communication types as that conducted on a computer or laptop.
 In fact, apps can be used on computers and laptops, as well as smartphones.